CUDA Compilation

 The virtual GPU architecture could be specified via the --gpu-architecture argument from NVCC compiler.
 The virtual GPU architecture specification, such as compute_53, always starts with compute_.
 Usually, we would specify only one virtual GPU architecture for one CUDA program.
 However, NVCC compiler also supports compilation against multiple different virtual GPU architectures via --generate-code.

 The PTX with a specific virtual GPU architecture is usually forward compatible.
-That is to say, the PTX generated with compute_53 could be used for further compilation on real GPU architectures that are newer or equal to 53, but not older, although less optimal code might be generated because it might miss some features and optimizations from newer virtual GPU architectures.
+That is to say, the PTX generated with compute_53 could be used for further compilation on real GPU that are newer or equal to 53, but not older, although less optimal code might be generated because it might miss some features and optimizations from newer virtual GPU architectures.

 CUBIN